 Make a bunch and hang them from the ceiling or doorway for kids to feel like they’re under the sea!
 If you have some on hand, this activity would also look super cute with some added googly eyes or glitter!

-Try Our Fun Crab Paper Cup Craft!
+Try this Crab Paper Cup Craft!

 Hammerhead Shark Puppet—What kind of shark makes the best carpenter?
 A hammerhead shark!
 Once they’ve completed this activity, kids will love playing with their new shark puppet.
 It’s perfect for kids of all ages and will be a hit during Shark Week!